HEMANGANI/571-Project/README.md

 - **Hover Tooltips:**
   All charts include dynamic tooltips that reveal precise values (counts or percentages), enabling more detailed inspection without cluttering the interface.

-- **Threshold Filter in Death Rate Dashboard:**
-  To ensure meaningful comparisons, users can filter countries by setting a minimum confirmed cases threshold.
-This excludes unreliable or misleading high death rates in countries with very low case counts.

 - **Recovery Pie Chart Time Range Restriction:**
   Due to corruption in the recovered dataset, recovery data is only available for a limited time period.
 As a result, the dropdowns in the Pie Chart are limited to years where valid recovery data is present.